MuhtasimTanmoy/notebook/Language/Rust.md

 - Strong memory guarantees make writing correct concurrent Rust code easier than in other languages.

-- Rust is a systems programming language focused on three goals: safety, speed, and concurrency.
+- It is focused on three goals: safety, speed, and concurrency.
 It maintains these goals without having a garbage collector.

 - Good interfacing with wasm.

 - No garbage collector.

-# Code Sample

-**Ownership**
+## **Ownership**

+ - Ownership
- - Ownership - The scope that will free the resource.
+    - The scope that will free the resource.
 Owned.

+ - Mutable Reference
- - Mutable Ref - Can be only one.
+    - Can be only one.
 No one can Read and write.
 Exclusive access.
 No responsibility to free.
 Only borrowing it.
 Exclusive.

+ - Immutable Reference
- - Immutable Ref - No modification.
+    - No modification.
 Multiple read.
 Shared.

 ``` rust

 // Wont work.
 Stack Allocated.
 Borrowed pointer will leave.
 Borrowed value will not.
 fn dangling() -> &int {
     let i = 1234;